UXLA: A Robust Unsupervised Data Augmentation Framework for Zero-Resource Cross-Lingual NLP: Experiments

 \section{Experiments}

-We consider two cross-lingual tasks in the {zero-resource transfer} setting: cross-lingual NER (XNER) and NLI (XNLI).
-We assume labeled training data is available only in English, and transfer the trained model to a target language.
-As a token-level sequence labeling task, XNER evaluates the model's capability to learn task-specific contextual representations that depend on language structure.
-XNLI, on the other hand, judges the model's ability to extract a reasonable meaning representation of sentences across different languages \cite{XNLI}.
-For all of our experiments in XNER and XNLI, we report the average score of the three models (which uses different seeds) with standard deviation ($\pm$).
+We consider {three} tasks in the \emph{zero-resource} cross-lingual transfer setting.
+We assume labeled training data only in English, and transfer the trained model to a target language.
+For all experiments, we report the \emph{mean score} of the three models that use different seeds.